UCLNatSci/Mathematics-for-Natural-Sciences-2/_build/html/_sources/DynamicalSystems/linearize.md

 ## Differential equations with a parameter

-We now consider an example of a system featuring a parameter.
-We looked at some examples of this sort in previous exercises by trying a few different parameter values.
+The exercise above involved a parameter $k$.
+Other sections of the notes have also featured examples that involved parameters.
 For example,

 * {numref}`ex-222` featured parameters $c,k$
 * {numref}`ex-235` featured parameter $c$

+We have seen that it is possible for the behaviour of the system change as the parameter is varied.
+In some cases changing one parameter can result in a transition from having a stable equilibrium to an unstable one, or vice-versa.
+We saw this in the glycolysis example.
+In other cases there may also be equilibrium states that exist only within certain parameter regimes.

-We will now attempt to sytematically study the location and nature of any equilibria for different parameter values.
+We will now attempt to systematically study how the location and stability of any equilibria vary for different parameter values.

 ### Example: A pitchfork bifurcation